pauby/ChocoPackages/automatic/adobereader/README.md

 - `3` - Install updates automatically (via task scheduler or ARM service if enabled).
 - `4` - Notify me, but let me choose when to download and install updates.

-These parameters can be passed to the installer with the use of `-params`.
+These parameters can be passed to the installer with the use of `--params`.

 For example :
-`choco install adobereader -params '"/DesktopIcon /UpdateMode:4"'`
+`choco install adobereader --params '"/DesktopIcon /UpdateMode:4"'`